 Typically, WCG awards are disbursed evenly for all terms during the year if the student's enrollment status is the same each term.
-However, the Financial Aid Administrator may award a greater proportion of the student's WCG award in one term if the disbursement is justified by the student's costs in that same term, (i.e. extensive fees fall term that won't be charged the remainder of the year.)
+However, the Financial Aid Administrator may award a greater proportion of the student's WCG award in one term if the disbursement is justified by the student's costs in that same term, (i.e., extensive fees fall term that won't be charged the remainder of the year.)

-If this exception is used, a statement shall be placed in the student's file acknowledging that an exception to uneven WCG disbursements has been granted.
+If this exception is used, a statement shall be placed in the student's file acknowledging that an exception to uneven WCG disbursements has been granted and what the disproportionate costs were by term.
 If the student receives a larger WCG disbursement in one term, but then does not attend the full year, the student will be considered overpaid and will owe a WCG repayment.